Enigma-Dark/crytic-trace-parser/README.md

 ## Echidna/Medusa Trace Parser

 **Echidna/Medusa Trace Parser** is a Python script designed to parse Echidna and Medusa traces and generate corresponding Solidity test functions.
-This tool simplifies the process of converting fuzzer output into usable Solidity tests, making it easier to verify smart contracts.
+This tool simplifies the process of converting fuzzer output into usable Solidity tests, making it easier to replay call sequences.

 ## Features